ekernf01/HEART_choosing_stat_methods/course content/2_prob_stat_intro/2_prob_stat_intro.md

 **Mathematical statistics** is a complement to probability, working backwards rather than forwards. *Suppose a stock price changes by a factor of $\theta$ every hour, going up with probability $p$ and down with probability $1-p$.
 Given records of stock prices, what are the ranges of plausible values for $p$ and $\theta$?* These questions can be answered mathematically for a given set of model assumptions, without needing to look at a particular dataset.

 **Applied statistics**, now often called **data science**, faces more than just mathematical questions. *Is the idea of regularly updating a stock by small percentages workable, or are there irregular or violent shocks that must be considered?
-What additional data would give us a deeper understanding of this stock price variation?* These are empirical questions, meaning their answers cannot be deduced from first principles.
-The answers depend on observation.
+What additional data would give us a deeper understanding of this stock price variation?* These are empirical questions, meaning the answers depend on observation.
+The answers cannot be deduced from mathematics alone.

 This course will consider mathematical questions and empirical questions, as well as questions whose answers require both modes of thought.
 But, we need some probability theory as a jumping-off point.
 Today, as a bridge into mathematical statistics, we'll discuss some basic probability concepts using one of the simplest and most common statistical models: the "Binomial distribution."